 An XPath query is a sequence of steps.
 Each step consists of four parts: a context, an axis, a node test, and a list of predicates.
 The context is the environment, including the context node, in which the step begins evaluation.
 The axis specifies a set of nodes, relative to the context node, that might be in the result of the step.
 Possible axes include self, parent, child, descendent, ancestor, descendent-or-self, etc. The node test is a predicate that is applied to each node in the axis.
-Possible node tests include any and element ().
+Possible node tests include node() and comment().
 The node test is syntactically separated from the axis with the string '::'.
 Those nodes that pass the node test are then tested by the predicate(s).
 A step may have several predicates, each denoted by brackets.
 To qualify for a result, a node must pass every predicate.
 A predicate may itself include one or more XPath queries.
 A simple syntax for a step is given below.

-$$axis::node\ test[\ predicate_1\ ]\dots[\ predicate_n\ ]$$
+$axis::node test[predicate_1]...[predicate_n]$